playcanvas/blog/_posts/2014-07-07-great-british-summer-game-jam.markdown

 [![Trophy](https://blog.playcanvas.com/wp-content/uploads/2014/07/trophy.jpg)](http://blog.playcanvas.com/wp-content/uploads/2014/07/trophy.jpg)

 If you're entering a game jam in the future, why not give PlayCanvas a try?
-Don't forget to put in a little practise first though!
+Don't forget to put in a little practice first though!